AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/start/how_does_it_work.rst

 The target link or the Deep link is the affiliate link to a page located deeper in the website.
 Usually deep links are generated in the interface of the affiliate network, but the choice of the destinations for links belongs to the publisher

 ****************************
-How the generate a Deep link
+How to generate a Deep link
 ****************************

 We are working on bringing you new content soon.
 Thanks for your patience.